LGGC/LGGC/README.md

-- 👋 Hi, I’m @LGGC
+- 👋 Hi, I’m Lash
-- 👀 I’m interested in codding,
+- 👀 I’m interested in codding, IA programming and learning more
-- 🌱 I’m currently learning Java, MySQL
+- 🌱 I’m currently learning Java, MySQL and FullStack Development
-- 💞️ I’m looking to collaborate on haro burgers
+- 💞️ I’m keen on working experiences that helps me to develop myself
-- 📫 How to reach me: comments?
+- 📫 How to reach me:

 <!---
 LGGC/LGGC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.